TheDoctorOne/MinecraftConnectsDiscord/README.md

 *    !exec discord ---> Output will be shown.
 *    !exec discord full

+Syncing Minecraft Account with Discord Account

+Usage is as follows:
+User gets the **sync code** with
+***/discord sync***
+User verifies his sync code at discord with
+***!verify sync-code***
+**OPs** can remove sync with the following command
+***/discord sync remove <minecraft-username>***

+If user gets banned from Discord than he will also gets banned from Minecraft.
+And if user is online at the server and he gets banned from server while online, he will also gets banned from Discord.
+There is a configuration option at config file which allows you to toggle this.

+From discord if authorized people type "!exec discord sync" bot will send a private message which contains list of the synchronized players.

 To be able to use this in your Spigot Server,

 * You have to create a Discord Bot via https://discordapp.com/developers/ (its free)